yihui4d/Piecewise-ICP/README.md

-# Piecewise-ICP
+# Piecewise-ICP: Efficient and Robust Registration for 4D Point Clouds in Permanent Laser Scanning

-Efficient and robust registration for 4D point clouds
+Thank you for your interest.
+Codes will be available soon!